eMyths and eRealities

 2. One eBook Reader is much the same as another

-Some are, some aren't. eBook Readers (i.e. reading devices) come in all shapes and sizes.
+Some are, some aren’t. eBook Readers (i.e. reading devices) come in all shapes and sizes.
 The Kindle and iPad and a few others are relatively BIG.
-Smartphones like the iPhone are small.
-More and more Readers, as I'll refer to them from now on, are springing up to give consumers choice –and make the delivery of content more challenging for publishers.
+Smartphones like the iPhone are the smallest of portable devices, but, in their largest size, known as phablets, straddle the space between smartphones and small tablets.
+More and more Readers, as I’ll refer to them from now on, are springing up to give consumers choice –and make the delivery of content more challenging for publishers.

 Readers have varying amounts of real estate on their screens for displaying your content.
 Some can display landscape (wide) as well as in portrait (tall) format, essentially rolling with the content.
-So, if you like to create wide content like two page spreads, you may have problems displaying it on a Reader designed for portrait content.
+So, if you like to create wide content like two page spreads, you may have problems viewing it on a Reader with a fixed portrait display.
 Or, it may display but the content may be unreadable except for those with 100/100 vision (something like 20/20 but much more powerful!)
-Some can display colour, others only black and white.
-Some are excellent at displaying images, others aren't much better at that than a fax machine.
-Some can play audio and even movies, or connect to the internet, while others do only static stuff and connect to the internet just to take your money when you buy a book.

 3. Once you create a pdf, you have an eBook